Sunday, May 05, 2024

 Ride, Conclusions and Recommendations

-Mizuno, known for being somewhat conservative strikes a powerfully effective middle road here between their super radical Rebellion Pro and their more mundane stalwarts such as the Wave Rider.
+Sam: Mizuno, known for being somewhat conservative strikes a powerfully effective middle road here between their super radical Rebellion Pro and their more mundane stalwarts such as the Wave Rider.
 Last year they hinted at more bold things to come with the highly sustainable (and pricey) Neo Ultra which also had a superb knit upper and great ride although it was a heavier shoe than here and considerably lower stack,

-A thoroughly modern do it all super trainer Vista is light, lively, very well cushioned and priced reasonably.
+A thoroughly modern do it all super trainer, it is light, lively, very well cushioned and priced reasonably.
 I was very surprised how well it handled both easy paces and more uptempo ones, something I have not as of yet experienced with super high stacked trainers.
 Such trainers are either wildly fun (Prime X) but not practical day in day out, struggle at slower paces and in terms of stability with a combination of soft foam, a deep central cavity and rigid carbon (SC Trainer) or provide tons of cushion roll well but end up on the heavy side (Skyward X RTR Review).

 Here, balance is achieved with a friendly yet effective (and cost effective) combination of foams, a fiberglass plate with both snap and some flex, a central cavity that reduces weight and aids decoupling and strong stability for such a high stack shoe.
 I would add another surprise: a knit upper that works brilliantly for me.

-Score: 9.5 /10
+Sam’s Score: 9.6 /10

 Deductions for weight and a bit less rigid easier to transition midfoot platform although those seeking a touch of stability will be happy,